History

 what_we_do_section_image1_heels_and_pursewhat_we_do_section_image2_marilyn_monroe_clothes

-In addition, it has a Documentation Center that offers access to bibliographic, photographic and audiovisual collections on fashion and textiles.
-The museum aims to attract the national and international community with permanent and temporary exhibitions that explore the historical and cultural evolution of fashion and tennis, as well as the recreation of original environments of the house.
+It also has a Documentation Center that offers access to bibliographic, photographic and audiovisual collections on fashion and textiles.
+The museum aims to attract the national and international community with permanent and temporary exhibits that explore the historical and cultural evolution of fashion and sport, as well as showcasing original in-house environments.
 It also offers guided tours and research services in its Documentation Center.

 The Museum